← Back to Journey GPS Tracker Articles

 Current track information

-Tap the top-right and select “Places”, then tap the below for “Add Location” to open the place search screen.
-Enter a place name in the search box, and matching place names and distances will be shown below.
-Tap a place name to add it to the place list.
-If you cannot find the place, try changing the country/region on the left and search again.
+Tap in the upper right corner and choose “Places”, then tap “Add Location” at the bottom to display the location search screen.
+Enter a place name in the search box, and the corresponding place names and distances will appear below.
+Tap a place name to add that place to the location list.
+If you cannot find the place, try changing the country or region on the left and search again.

-Tap “Update Location” below (if a location permission prompt appears, choose Allow).
-The current location name will be shown at the top, and the distance between the current location and added places will be shown on the right side of the place list.
-Tap the top-right to enter the “Map” page, where the map will focus on the current location.
-You can also tap the below on the “Map” page to update the location.
+Tap “Update Location” at the bottom (if a location permission prompt appears, choose Allow).
+The name of your current location will be shown at the top, and the distance between your current location and the added places will be shown on the right side of the location list.
+Tap in the upper right corner to enter the “Map” page, and the map will focus on your current location.
+You can also tap at the bottom of the “Map” page to update the location.

-Tap a place or current location name to see the following options:
+Tap a place or the current location name to show the following options:

-• Add as place: add the current location to the place list.
+• Add as place: Add the current location to the location list.

-• Set as origin: change the starting point for distance calculations.
-After entering the “Map” page, the map will focus on the origin.
+• Set as origin: Change the origin used for distance calculation.
+After entering the “Map” page, the map will focus on the origin location.

-• Edit: edit the place name or add a note in the details.
+• Edit: Edit the place name or add notes in the details.

-• Weather: show the weather for the next 24 hours and the next 7 days for this location
+• Weather: Show the weather for this place for the next 24 hours and the next 7 days.

-• Street View: show the street view for this location (supported only in some regions)
+• Street View: Show the street view for this place (available only in some regions).

-• Nearby facilities: search for nearby facilities such as restaurants and convenience stores.
-You can choose between Google Maps and Apple Maps data sources.
-The search radius can be set in “Settings” (tap the top-right and select “Settings”).
+• Nearby facilities: Search for nearby facilities (such as restaurants, convenience stores, etc.).
+You can choose from two data sources: Google and Apple Maps.
+You can set the search radius in “Settings” (tap in the upper right corner and choose “Settings”).

-Tap “Edit” in the upper left corner, select several places, and enter a group name to group these places in the place list.
-You can choose which group to display in the upper right corner.
+Tap “Edit” in the upper left corner, select several places, and enter a group name to group these places in the location list.
+You can choose the group to display in the upper right corner.

 3. Map

-Tap the top-right and select “Map”.
-When not recording a track, tap the button below to quickly focus on the current location.
+Tap in the upper right corner and choose “Map”.
+When not recording a track, tap the icon button at the bottom to quickly focus on your current location.

-Places added on the Places page will be shown on the map with a blue background and white text.
+Places added on the Places page are displayed on the map as blue labels with white text.

-A blue arrow in the upper right corner of the map also shows the current heading direction, helping you judge the direction of travel more intuitively and reduce wrong turns and detours.
+The upper right corner of the map also shows your current heading direction with a blue arrow, helping you judge your direction of travel more intuitively and reducing wrong turns or detours.

-On the Places page, tap the distance number next to a place to show the route from the current origin to the target place on the Map page.
+On the Places page, tap the distance number next to a place to display the route from the current origin to the target place on the Map page.

 • Walking route